|

 Using the Critical Path Method Spreadsheet

-Although the CPM spreadsheet contains a gantt chart, if you are needing to create a detailed project schedule, I would recommend using my Gantt Chart template instead.
+Although the CPM spreadsheet contains a Gantt chart, if you need to create a detailed project schedule, I would recommend using my Gantt Chart template as well.

-- Read the comments (little red triangles) within the critical path method spreadsheet for additional help if you have a question about what the column labels mean.
+- Read the cell notes (little red triangles) for additional help if you have a question about what the column labels mean.

 - Do not mess with the Start or Finish rows.